 The Custom House was occupied by HM Customs and Excise until 1989 when it passed into private ownership.
-It is leased by the Council and used to have a Tourist Information Centre and small museum inside, but since March 2019 it has remained closed.
-The Tourist Information Centre is now located by the Saturday Market.
+It is leased by the Council and used to have a Tourist Information Centre and small museum inside, but the Tourist Information Centre is now located by the Saturday Market.

 #8 Go to True’s Yard Fisherfolk Museum